 2. If it is news and not propaganda (fashionably referred to as “fake news” these days), the first page of your browser will list at least a few recognizable, mainstream news organizations—such as but certainly not limited to the Associated Press, the BBC, The New York Times, or The Wall Street Journal.
 If all the sites on the first page are unknown to you, be wary.

-If someone has a history of bullshit, they’re probably not going to break that habit any time soon.
+If someone has a history of publishing bullshit, you can probably assume they are going to keep on doing just that.

 3. While looking up the quote, you will usually see the context in which the original statement was made.
 If it’s a different context than the one used by the site you are using, be wary.